Diagnostic evaluation for pediatric autism spectrum disorder (ASD)

 There's no blood test or quick lab test to determine if a child has autism – which can make it difficult to diagnose and get to the root of your child’s symptoms.

-Diagnostic evaluations are tests that help us know if your child has an autism spectrum disorder.
+Diagnostic evaluations are tests that help us know if your child has an autism spectrum disorder (ASD).

-We typically start with a test called the Autism Diagnostic Observation Schedule™ (ADOS).
+We typically start with a test called the autism diagnostic observation schedule (ADOS).
 During the ADOS, a specialist will watch and interact with your child in an observation room.
 In this room, the specialist can see how your child reacts to a variety of structured conversations or social scenarios (for example, how they respond when you tell them it's time to put their blocks away).
 These tests are available for newborns to 6-year-olds.

 Language disorders are often confused with autism, especially for children under age 3.
 If your child is under 3, a speech pathologist will meet with your child to rule out any language disorders that could be confused with autism.

-What are the benefits of Diagnostic Evaluations for Children with Autism Spectrum Disorder (ASD)?
+What are the benefits of a diagnostic evaluation for pediatric autism spectrum disorder (ASD)?

 When testing for autism, we will guide your child through a series of tests and evaluations to help us understand if they have autism.
 We make this process as easy as possible on kids, using activities like games and puzzles to help us observe their behavior and give us the information we need to diagnose them.